 The Audit Committee is responsible for monitoring the controls which are in force to ensure the information reported to the shareholders is accurate and complete.
-The Audit Committee considers internal control issues and contributes to the Board of Director's review of the effectiveness of the Group's internal control and risk management systems.
+The Audit Committee also reviews internal controls and contributes to the review of the effectiveness of the Group's internal controls and risk management systems.
 It also considers the need for an internal audit function, which it believes is not primarily required at present because of the size of the Group's operations.
 The members of the Audit Committee have agreed to make themselves available should any member of staff wish to make representations to them about the conduct of the affairs of the Group.